-In the autumn of 1973, Thompson implemented pipes overnight.5 He added the pipe operator to the Unix shell — a single character, |, placed between two commands — and by morning the operator worked.
-The first programs that had never been designed to speak to each other began to speak.
-McIlroy tested the implementation immediately, connecting tools in combinations that their authors had not anticipated: programs that had existed for months were suddenly capable of things nobody had written them to do, because they could now be assembled with other programs into sequences that none of them had been built to support.
+In the autumn of 1973, Thompson implemented pipes overnight.5 He added a single character — the pipe | — to the Unix shell, and by morning programs that had never been designed to speak to each other began to speak.
+McIlroy tested the implementation immediately, connecting tools in combinations their authors had not anticipated.
 The point was not any particular combination.
 The point was that the combinations were unlimited.
-McIlroy has described this as among the most satisfying moments of his career at Bell Labs.6

-The argument was tested most vividly in 1986.
-Jon Bentley, writing his "Programming Pearls" column for Communications of the ACM, posed a word-frequency problem to several programmers: given a text file, list the most common words in descending order of frequency.8 Donald Knuth — author of The Art of Computer Programming, one of the most rigorous formal programmers of the century — produced a ten-page literate program in Pascal with a custom hash table.
-It was, by any measure, a beautifully constructed solution: carefully documented, algorithmically sophisticated, written to be read as much as executed.
-McIlroy's response ran to several paragraphs of genuine admiration for Knuth's solution, followed by the observation that the Unix pipeline reproduced the result in six commands.9 He was not arguing that Knuth's program was wrong.
-He was arguing that the question Knuth had answered — how to write a maximally efficient, elegantly documented, self-contained program for a specific task — was a different question from the one a Unix programmer would ask: what is the simplest correct arrangement of existing tools that does this?
+He was arguing that the question Knuth had answered — how to write a maximally efficient program for a specific task — was a different question from the one a Unix programmer would ask: what is the simplest correct arrangement of existing tools that does this?
 The gap between those two questions was, in McIlroy's view, the gap between two entirely different theories of what programming was for.
 He had been making that argument since 1964.
-He was still making it.
-He had merely acquired a better example.

 - The 1964 memo is documented in Salus, A Quarter Century of Unix (1994), pp. 9–10.
-The "garden hose" metaphor is McIlroy's own.
-The memo itself has not been published in full, but its content is described consistently across multiple histories and in McIlroy's own accounts. ↑
+The "garden hose" metaphor is McIlroy's own. ↑

 - McIlroy, M.D., E.N.
 Pinson, and B.A.
 Tague (1978).
 "Unix Time-Sharing System: Foreword."
 The Bell System Technical Journal, 57(6), 1902–1903.
 The three sentences appear on p.
 1902. ↑

 - Bentley, Jon (1986).
 "Programming Pearls: A Literate Program."
 Communications of the ACM, 29(5), 364–369.
-The column includes Knuth's full solution, McIlroy's review, and McIlroy's pipeline.
-All three are worth reading together. ↑
+Knuth's solution, McIlroy's review, and McIlroy's pipeline appear together.
+All three are worth reading. ↑

 The first command handles one question only: what counts as a word? tr translates characters.
 The flags say: keep letters (-c complements the set, selecting everything not listed), squeeze repeats (-s), and replace everything else — spaces, punctuation, digits — with a line break.
 The output is one word per line.
 The question of what a word is has been answered once, here, and will not be revisited.